HubBucket-Team/welcome-wagon-2019/dining_guide.rst

 ReachNow.
 There are also car-share services such as Car2Go and ReachNow, but street parking is limited in Capitol Hill and Downtown.

+**Fremont**

+*20-30 minutes via public transit*

+Fremont is known for its quirky, artistic flair.
+It’s home to the Fremont Troll sculpture, the most-frequently opened drawbridge in the United States (which doubles as an art studio for the current artist-in-residence) and a number of dining spots and bars.
+The easiest way to get to Fremont from the U-District is to grab either the 31 or 32 bus.

+Short List:

+- `Cafe Turko, Turkish food with plenty of gluten free, vegan and vegetarian options <https://cafe-turko.com/>` 20 minutes public transit

+- `Pie, counter service hand pies <http://sweetandsavorypie.com/>, includes veggie & gluten free options` 20 minutes public transit

+- `Eve, slightly fancier sit-down with a full-service bar <https://www.evefremont.com/>` 20 minutes public transit

+- `Uneeda Burger, unfussy but delicious counter service burgers <http://uneedaburger.com/>` 20 minutes public transit + 5 minute walk uphill

 **Capitol Hill**

 *15-20 minutes via public transit*